JustinPeipeiYu/SolitaryChineseChess/README.md

 ## About My Game
-Although there are many chinese chess games on the internet, my version of xiangqi is the only version that will include the English translation of piece names!
-How convenient is that!
+Although there are many chinese chess games on the internet, my version of xiangqi is the only version that will include the English translation of piece names- how convenient is that!